AtanasovAtanas/interactive-content/EN/09-HTTP-Basics/03-HTML-Forms.md

 The form submits its data to the same page, from which the form is loaded, because it has no `action` attribute.

-The form fields values are **sent** as sequences of `field=value` tokens after the question mark in the end of the URL, separated from each other by ampersands, and with escaping when needed.
+The form field values are **sent** as sequences of `field=value` tokens after the question mark at the end of the URL, separated from each other by ampersands, and with escaping when needed.

 You can test this example live at: